 Catholic school teachers expect every student to achieve excellence.
 Over time, Catholic school students come to internalize this value, enhancing their self-esteem.

 Parents are a child’s first teacher.
 At Catholic schools, parents take an active role in their children’s education.
 The school supports families and works with them for the benefit of their child/children.
-When problems come up, parents are contacted and asked, “How can we work together to solve this problem?”
+When challenges arise, parents are contacted and asked, “How can we work together to overcome this challenge?”

 When you send your child to a Catholic school, your family becomes members of a special community.
 Like your children, you and your family will be enriched by the opportunity to grow in faith.